raymondzhao/configs/README.md

-# configs
+# Ray's Dotfiles
-All my config files
+All my config files - only for vim and tmux for now